 AP courses are open to all non-full diploma students in grades 10-12, depending on teacher recommendations, past grades, completed pre-requisite courses, and other data points such as NWEA MAP test scores.
 Grade 10 students may take AP courses with teacher recommendation, but priority for placement will go to grade 12 and 11 students respectively.
-Students will not be placed in an AP course in grade 10 if they have not gained teacher recommendation.
+Students will not be placed in an AP course in grade 10 if they have not gained teacher recommendation or met the placement data requirements.
+The practice of placing a sophomore in AP courses is not the norm but an opportunity to support our Gifted and Talented scholars who seek an academic challenge or alignment with their current course of study as they are transferring into GEMS.
 Eligibility for AP courses will not guarantee admission to the course due to possible scheduling constraints.
 AP program offerings are reviewed on an annual basis and subject to change due to demand.
 Registration in an AP course requires students to sit the external exam in the course.